Click

 member of the Sunset Cliffs Natural Park Council, Point

-Loma Association, Ocean Beach Town Council Advocacy
+Loma Association, Ocean Beach Town Council Board of

-the Treewatch Earthworks board that hosts EarthFair in
+Treewatch Earthworks board that hosts EarthFair in

 Balboa Park.
 She is also a member of the CA